88markus88/EnvMonitor/README.md

 The project consists of both software code and the hardware description as KiCad and (partly) Fritzing files.

-It is presently work in progress, but already functional.
+It is work in progress, but already functional.
 Development is being done using Platformio with the Arduino platform.
 ![PCB](https://github.com/88markus88/EnvMonitor/blob/main/EnovMonitor680-Git/Pictures/EnvMonitor%203D%20V0.6.jpg)

 ## Visualization: